 If you’re like most people, you need more than just a paycheck to feel motivated and fulfilled at work.
-In fact, a recent survey of 200,000 workers found that positive relationships with colleagues and professional growth were more important motivators than pay.
+In fact, a 2018 survey of 200,000 workers found that positive relationships with colleagues and professional growth were more important motivators than pay.
 Many people also cited the need to make an impact, or to do work that aligns with their values.
+And the question of fulfillment at work has only gained more traction over the last few years.
 Maybe this has always been a priority for you, or maybe you’re considering it for the first time.
 Either way, you’re probably already aware of the most obvious values-based career choices – fields like medicine, education, or the ministry.
 But did you know that you can also pursue values-based franchising?

 If you’re a values-driven individual, keep reading for tips on which kinds of franchises may be the best fit for you.
 This list is based on some of the most common values that people prioritize: family, education, mentoring, and helping those in need.